Policies on Corporate Governance

 2.8 Board/Director Succession Planning and Evaluation

-2.8a Board Succession Planning: The board should implement and disclose a board succession plan that involves preparing for future board retirements, committee assignment rotations, committee chair nominations and overall implementation of the company's long-term business plan.
+2.8a Board Refreshment and Succession Planning: The board should implement and disclose a board succession plan that involves preparing for future board refreshment, board leadership, committee assignment rotations, committee chair nominations, overall implementation of the company’s long-term business plan and any changes in strategy.
+Nominating committees should monitor board composition for the distribution of skillsets, backgrounds and tenure on the board, and heed the results of board evaluations to ensure the board equips itself with competencies and experiences that will further the company's strategic goals.
 Boards should establish clear procedures to encourage and consider board nomination suggestions from long-term shareowners.
 The board should respond positively to shareowner requests seeking to discuss incumbent and potential directors.

 2.8b Board Diversity: CII supports a diverse board.
 CII believes a diverse board has benefits that can enhance corporate financial performance, particularly in today's global market place.
 Nominating committee charters, or equivalent, ought to reflect that boards should be diverse, including such considerations as background, experience, age, race, gender, ethnicity, and culture.